Vaseekurrahman/kaif-demo/README.md

 # kaif-demo
-this is the my first demo folder of git &amp; gitub
+this is the my first demo folder of git &amp; gitub.